 We have preserved the rich, blue and red palette traditionally associated with the technique but reinterpreted the motifs through a modern lens.
-The gently flared shape of the jacket is reinforced by bell sleeves.
-A high mandarin collar and prominent, blue buttons complete the sharply tailored look.
-Pair with navy pants or jeans for a more relaxed look or take it up a few notches with matching pants.
+The gently flared shape of the jacket is echoed by generous bell sleeves.
+A high mandarin collar and prominent, blue buttons complete the architectural tailoring.
+Wear with navy pants or jeans for a more relaxed look or as a whole suit for a real statement.

 Model is 5 feet 9 inches and wears UK size 6

 'Ajrakh' is a complex, artisanal technique of block printing and resist dyeing that dates back as early as 2000 BC.
 The artisan must wash the fabric between dying and wait until he can print the next colour.
 Many believe that the word 'Ajrakh' is actually derived from the phrase 'Aaj ke din rakh' or 'Keep it for today'; a sentiment quite opposed to today's fast-paced world.

 This bespoke silk jacquard has been designed in Varana's own studio and woven with motifs inspired by the 'Ajrakh' technique.

 Taxes and duties will be calculated at checkout for these countries.